fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 **Applies only to Fleet Premium**.

-The following options allow to configure the behavior of Nudge for macOS hosts that belong to no team and are enrolled into Fleet's MDM.
+The following options allow configuring the behavior of Nudge for macOS hosts that belong to no team and are enrolled into Fleet's MDM.

 ##### mdm.macos_updates.minimum_version